 Because of the sensitive nature of trapping & human curiosity – we are very particular of which coyote trapping jobs we will accept.
 The circumstances have to be perfect and put human safety as he priority.

 WHAT TO EXPECT FROM PROFESSIONAL COYOTE TRAPPER:

-– We have to inspect the property to determine the best trap to use and location of trap.
+– We have to inspect the property to determine the best trap to use and location of the trap.

-– We use live leg hold / foot restraint traps that are highly effective and humane.
+– We use live leghold/foot restraint type trap that is proven to be highly effective and humane.

 – The coyote trap checks have priority, we check them first thing in the morning.
 Less opportunity for the trapped animal to draw attention or cause problems.

 COYOTE SIGHTINGS DURING THE DAY

-It is common misconception that any coyote seen during the day is either sick or rabid.
+It is a common misconception that any coyote seen during the day is either sick or rabid.
 That is simply not true.
 Coyotes are extremely adaptive and if their normal food supply is low they are forced to hunt longer and even during the daytime.
 Also, if the coyote has more mouths to feed (Pups in the den) they will be forced to hunt more often and longer.

 An ounce of Prevention:

 - Advise anyone with small breed dogs to walk them on a leash at night.
 A coyote can easily scale a 6 ft fence.
 If in doubt, search on YouTube “coyote jumping fence and stealing dog”.
 Sad!